 This “2+2” approach to college can be a huge money saver, since tuition and fees at community colleges are often a lot lower than they are at four-year schools.

 That being said, the cost is still significant — averaging $3,570 per year, according to the College Board — so you might need financial aid and student loans to cover it.

 If you’re looking for some of the best student loans for community college, follow these five important tips.

 1. Prioritize low-cost federal student loans

 Currently, federal Direct Loans have a fixed interest rate of 4.45%.
 You might get unsubsidized loans, which collect interest while you’re in school, or subsidized loans, which don’t accrue interest until after your grace period ends.
-If you have financial need, you might also qualify for free money such as from the Pell Grant.
+If you have financial need, you might also qualify for money such as from the Pell Grant.

 To access federal student loans and grants, all you need to do is submit the FAFSA.
 After your application is reviewed, you’ll get a financial aid award letter with offers for federal student loans.
 You’re not obligated to take out these loans, but they likely have some of the lowest interest rates you’ll find on the market.